 Employers are responsible for training workers to check the guardrails before beginning work, to only stand on the platform and never on the guardrails, and to keep the work area within easy reach from the lift platform.

 Properly positioning a scissor lift helps prevent injuries and fatalities caused by electrocution and being crushed.
 Employers must train operators to be cautious when moving a scissor lift near a fixed object, operating near a moving vehicle, working underneath electrical power lines, and passing under a fixed object like a door frame or beam.
-To avoid hazards, employers must use traffic control measures near working scissor lifts and keep scissor lifts at least ten feet away from live power lines.
+To avoid hazards, employers must use traffic control measures when employees are working near scissor lifts and keep scissor lifts at least 10 ft. away from live power lines.

 Keeping a regular maintenance schedule for scissor lifts will keep them safe and functioning for operators.
 Employers must ensure lifts are tested and inspected before every shift, guardrails are in good condition, and the brakes are functioning properly.

 Give All Operators Proper Scissor Lift Safety Training